 - Projected Growth Rate: 13%

-- High School Counselor: These counselors support adolescent students as they plan their academic and professional futures.
+- These counselors support adolescent students as they plan their academic and professional futures.
 They help learners select classes, set career goals, and overcome personal challenges.
 High school counselors assist students with college, financial aid, and job training applications.
 Most of these professionals possess a master’s degree and a state-issued credential.

 - Median Annual Salary: $55,410